mate-academy/jv-fruit-shop/checklist.md

 - `model` for holding models like Fruit (if necessary)
 - `service` for holding services, like Writer, Reader, Parser and so on
 - `service.impl` for holding implementations of services
-- `strategy` for holding handlers for different operations (you are expected to apply Strategy pattern)
+- `operations` for holding handlers for different operations (you are expected to apply Strategy pattern)

 #### VCS usage
 Remember about the informative commit and PR naming.
 Person that is outside of context of your work progress should understand